zakirullin/cognitive-load/README.md

 > Information hiding is paramount, and we don't hide as much complexity in shallow modules.

 I have two pet projects, both of them are somewhat 5K lines of code.
-The first one has 80 shallow classes, whereas the second onehas only [7 deep classes](https://github.com/zakirullin/files.md/blob/main/server/bot.go).
+The first one has 80 shallow classes, whereas the second one has only [7 deep classes](https://github.com/zakirullin/files.md/blob/main/server/bot.go).
 I haven't been maintaining any of these projects for one year and a half.

 Once I came back, I realised that it was extremely difficult to untangle all the interactions between those 80 classes in the first project.
 I would have to rebuild an enormous amount of cognitive load before I could start coding.
 On the other hand, I was able to grasp the second project quickly, because it had only a few deep classes with a simple interface.